|

 and saw the deadly smiles,

-would he take a piece to chew,
+a piece to chew,

 with nothing else to do,